learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 Well ggplot can't read your mind and has no idea what we want to plot!

 In order to change this, we need to tell it what data we're interested in plotting.
-We need to map the data in our dataset to what will end up being the aesthetic properties of our data visualization.
+We need to map the data in our data set to what will end up being the aesthetic properties of our data visualization.

 ```{r}
 ggplot(tips, aes(x = total_bill, y = tip))